List of The King of Fighters characters: Yashiro Nanakase

-Chris

-A young Swedish boy named Chris (クリス, Kurisu) who utilizes a swift fighting style that relies on quick movements.

-Shermie

-A beautiful but shady Frenchwoman named Shermie (シェルミー, Sherumī) who specializes in Joshi puroresu.

-Yashiro Nanakase

 Yashiro Nanakase (七枷 社, Nanakase Yashiro) is a tall Japanese guitar player who utilizes a fighting style that combines powerful strikes with a few aspects of capoeira.
 They initially enter due to Yashiro's grudge against Iori and his own band (which had overshadowed a performance of theirs before the tournament), but as the tournament progresses, the Orochi blood inside their bodies soon awakens, causing them to remember their status as three of the Four Heavenly Kings.
 As loyal members of Orochi, they continue to gather power for the awakening until they are forced to kill themselves in order to resurrect Orochi through Chris' body, a concept that began early in the game's production.

 Shingo Yabuki

-Shingo Yabuki (矢吹 真吾 Yabuki Shingo?), a high school student who idolizes Kyo and dreams of being able to wield flames, becomes a friend of the team and appears as an edit entry character.
+Shingo Yabuki (矢吹 真吾 Yabuki Shingo), a high school student who idolizes Kyo and dreams of being able to wield flames, becomes a friend of the team and appears as an edit entry character.
 During the NESTS saga which began in The King of Fighters '99, Benimaru and Shingo are invited to participate in the tournament.
 In The King of Fighters 2000, Benimaru forms his own team, the Benimaru Team with Shingo, and two newcomers: Seth, an old friend of Benimaru and a mercenary, and Lin, a Hizoku clan assassin seeking to find a man named Ron.
 In 2001, Shingo is scouted by Kyo's father Saisyu and becoming the elder Kusanagi's student instead.